Shady-45/Covid-Info/README.md

-# Covid-19 Tracker
+# Covid Info

-Covid-19 Tracker is a web application built with React.js, TypeScript, and Tailwind CSS that provides COVID-19 data visualization and contact management features.
+Covid Info is a web application built with React.js, TypeScript, and Tailwind CSS that provides COVID-19 data visualization and contact management features.

 ## Features